 You can read more about PECR on the ICO’s website or by downloading our free guide below.

 The ICO can fine firms up to £500,000 for breaches of PECR.
 There is no longer a requirement for the ICO to prove that the messages cause ‘substantial damage or substantial distress.

 The PECR have had a significant impact on the way companies manage personal data.
-Now companies from all business sectors now have until the end of 2017 to prepare for the introduction of another significant piece of European Union legislation – the General Data Protection Regulation (GDPR).
+Now companies from all business sectors also have to comply with the General Data Protection Regulation (GDPR) which came into force earlier this year.
 Failure to comply with the Regulation could result in significant fines – likely to be the higher than €1 million or 2% of global turnover.

 · The need for companies who have more than 250 employees and/or who process the data of more than 5000 ‘data subjects’ in any 12 month period to appoint a Data Protection Officer